BrunoSDomingues/game-offers/README.md

-# mern-auth
+# Game Offers
-Minimal full-stack MERN app with authentication using passport and JWTs.
+Minimal full-stack MERN app for searching online game offers with authentication using passport and JWTs.

 This project uses the following technologies: